Checklist for international programme students and students taking freestanding courses

 For questions about your IT account, contact support@slu.se.

-If you have questions about Canvas, contact IT support via support@slu.se or your course leader.
+If you have questions about Canvas, contact IT Support via support@slu.se or the course coordinator.

 Read more about Canvas.